Cold War Returns To The Olympic Pool As Murphy Unleashes Team Tchaikovsky Elephant In Room After Rylov Win

 “I don’t have an objection [to Team Tchaikovsky racing in Tokyo ],” Said Murphy.
 “I said there’s people that know a lot more about this situation than I do.
 I’m training to be the absolutely best athlete I can be.
 So I don’t have time to get involved in this situation.
 But there is a situation and that’s a problem.
 I’m sorry that there is a situation but I don’t know enough about it to give a 100% certain answer.”

-Team Tchaikovsky ace Rylov had a fine answer to the answer:
+Team Tchaikovsky ace Rylov had an answer to the answer:

 Murphy had not made an allegation specifically against him, said the 24-year-old Russian Olympic, World and European champion, through a translator: